elywin/Devpost/_posts/2021-02-13-unixPermissions.md

 Each may belong to three user based permission groups (UGO):
 - User/Owner permissions (U) − The owner's permissions determine what actions the owner of the file can perform on the file, they will not impact the actions of other users.(eg. Root, elywin, michael)
 - Group permissions (G)− The group's permissions determine what actions a user, who is a member of the group that a file belongs to, can perform on the file, they will not effect the actions of other users.(e.g. sudo, admin, docker)
-- Other (world) permissions (O)− The permissions for others indicate what action all other users can perform on the file.(e.g. non-owner and non-group members)
+- Others permissions (O)− The permissions for others indicate what action all other users can perform on the file.(e.g. non-owner and non-group members)

 There are three types of permissions:<br>
 - read(r)